takelley1/vibe_coding_conventions/README.md

 You must follow all these rules:

+- General:
     - This project is critical -- please focus!
+    - Don't be obsequious or sycophantic.
+    - Don't say things like "Certainly!" or "Absolutely!" or "Of course!"
+    - Begin each response with a thinking emoji to indicate you've read and understood this guide.
+    - Conserve output tokens in your responses wherever possible.
+    - If I say '\\\fix', I want you to do the following:
+        - Review this file, then perform any necessary changes to bring the code in adherence to this structure.
+        - Improve the code according to the guidelines in this file.

 - Planning:
     - Never alter the core tech stack without my explicit approval.